kguite/zell-rest-api/README.md

           4 - Data (or body)

         ###  1 - ENDPOINT (or route)
-          - the URL you request for. looks like: root-endpoint/?
+          - the URL you request for. it looks like: root-endpoint/?
               ROOT (not to be confused with route) endpoint is starting point of API we are requesting                from. (ex: https://api.github.com or https://api.twitter.com
               PATH determines resource we're requesting for.
 (Answering machine metaphor - 1 for service, 2 for another, etc)